hoskillua/DrawSVG/README.md

 </div>
 <br/>

-Checked boxes for this approch look like this.
-It is clear that this algorithm is very efficient compared to the naive search in all pixels in the bounding box.
+Checked boxes for this approach look like this.
+It is clear that this algorithm is very efficient compared to the naive search on all pixels in the bounding box.

 **Below are some examples of rendered SVGs:**